Lionsberg/lionsberg-wiki/Day 3 - Your Story - Your Unique Voice in the Symphony of Stories.md

 ## Welcome, Pioneers!

 Welcome to day three of our collective Lionsberg journey.
-With each small step, our Quest gains momentum, and we are grateful for your ongoing commitment and contribution to this grand adventure.
+With each small step, our [[Quest]] gains momentum, and we are grateful for your ongoing commitment and contribution to this grand adventure.

-So far, we've explored the importance of Story as a fundamental force of cognitive structure, co-creation and unity, and how the Story of Lionsberg is a Meta Narrative big enough to unite us all in our quest towards [[The Goal]].
+So far, we've explored the importance of Story as a fundamental force of cognitive structure, co-creation and unity, and how the Story of Lionsberg is an incarnation of the Meta Narrative big enough to unite us [[All]] in our [[Quest]] towards [[The Goal]].

 Today, we turn our focus inward.
 To understand the Story of Lionsberg, we need to surface, recognize and honor the individual stories that give our collective story life.
 So let's dive into the story closest to each one of us: Your Story.